UoB-COMSM0110/2024-group-11/README.md

 ### Behavioural diagram

 "Flight Chase" is a game with a straightforward objective: players must navigate through obstacles, such as pipes and eagles while collecting as many coins as possible.
-Therefore, we made a behavioural diagram so we can have a clearer understanding of the interaction between objects during the development process.
+Therefore, we made a communication diagram so we could have a clearer understanding of the interaction between objects during the development process.

 ![image](https://github.com/UoB-COMSM0110/2024-group-11/blob/main/Images/behaviouralDiagram.png)